When did they get into our homes? A brief history of houseplants

 New artistic expressions were going hand in hand with technological and industrial developments, a new aesthetic sensibility arose and the congested Victorian interiors went rapidly out of fashion.
 The lush but unsophisticated domestic jungles of the 19th century made way for a more modern style that favored the elegant lines of the Kentia palm, a plant native of Australia which became very popular in upper-class residences and grand hotels in Europe and the United States.
 Also orchids – cited by Marcel Proust in his Recherche, and also appreciated by Tommaso Marinetti and Guy de Maupassant – were well-liked, and so were sansevieria, and lisianthus, a flowering plant discovered in the United States in the 19th century and widely cultivated commercially also in Europe.

-A teacher’s room in the school of Vekkula, Finland, 1920, Wikimedia commons, unknown author.
+A teacher’s room in the school of Vekkula, Finland, 1920, Image from Wikimedia commons

 In the 1920s and 1930s, Modernist architects also focused on the relationship between architecture and nature.
 Especially in Northern Europe, plants and flowers found their place in winter gardens, glazed spaces that were no longer located outside houses but placed in the living room to be used all winter.